shrutiijainn11/Data-Structures-and-Algortithms/README.md

   - Adjust pointers based on comparison until the target is found or pointers converge.

 ### 10. Merge Sort
-- **Purpose:** Sorts an array by dividing it into halves, sorting them, and merging back togeth
+- **Purpose:** Sorts an array by dividing it into halves, sorting them, and merging back